writethedocs/www/docs/topics.rst

 ~~~~~~~~~~~~

 - |:movie_camera:| `When Wishing Still Helped … What Folklore Can Teach Us about Technical Writing </videos/prague/2020/when-wishing-still-helped-what-folklore-can-teach-us-about-technical-writing-ingrid-k-towey/>`__
+- |:movie_camera:| `Storytelling for Technical Products - What We Can Learn from Lego and Pixar </videos/australia/2020/storytelling-for-technical-products-what-we-can-learn-from-lego-and-pixar-akshay-iyer/>`__
 - |:movie_camera:| `Telling a Great Story on GitHub </videos/eu/2017/telling-a-great-story-on-github-lauri-apple/>`__
 - |:movie_camera:| `What Writing Fiction Teaches You About Writing Documentation </videos/na/2016/what-writing-fiction-teaches-you-about-writing-documentation-thursday-bram/>`__
 - |:movie_camera:| `Documenting your Story - Crafting a good presentation </videos/eu/2015/documenting-your-story-crafting-a-good-presentation-cward/>`__